Old Stone Mill NHS - The Delta Mill Society

 The Delta Mill Society has been extremely fortunate to have the financial support from generous donors over many years.
 The contribution of donors, both big and small, has been a significant factor in taking the mill from a dilapidated building in 1972, to a physically restored structure and now a mill that can grind flour as it did 200 years ago.

 We have had so many donors over the years, that in 2010, we set up an electronic donor board in the mill to properly present all their names.
-That board now shows 205 individual donors, 39 business and organization donors and 104 donations made in remembrance of loved ones.
+As if 2025, that board shows 350 individual donors, 55 business and organization donors and 125 donations made in remembrance of loved ones.
 It is donations that provide the year to year core funding of the Delta Mill Society.
-We thank them all!
+In 2021, a benefactor stepped up to backstop the finances of the Delta Mill Society to ensure its continued operation.
+Over half of the overall funding for the DMS now comes from donations.

 GRANTS